Reltroner/reltroner-studio/content/principles/worst-case-protocol.md

 ## 🧱 Phase 1: Surface Compliance

-* I enrolled in the internship and KKN courses — not to graduate, but to avoid parental suspicion.
+* I enrolled in the internship and Field Study courses — not to graduate, but to avoid parental suspicion.
 * I showed up in society’s acceptable form, while concealing my actual intention.
 * The goal was simple: **Don’t raise alarms.
 Keep the peace.
 Buy time.**